Termite Damage & Home Insurance: Why It's Not Covered

 Why Home Insurance Doesn't Cover Termite Damage

-Termites are one of the most destructive forces a home can face — yet standard homeowners insurance policies uniformly exclude them.
+Termites are one of the most destructive forces a home can face, yet standard homeowners insurance policies uniformly exclude them.
 This isn't an oversight or a loophole.
-It comes down to how insurance companies define what is — and what isn't — a coverable loss.
+It comes down to how insurance companies define what is, and what isn't, a coverable loss.
+As of mid-2026, major carriers including Allstate, State Farm, and Farm Bureau have all reaffirmed in updated policy guidance that termite damage and removal remain excluded, and no broad industry shift has added termites as a covered peril.

 The "Sudden and Accidental" Rule

-Homeowners insurance is designed to cover events that are sudden, unexpected, and accidental — think a tree falling on your roof or a fire from a lightning strike.
+Homeowners insurance is designed to cover events that are sudden, unexpected, and accidental, like a tree falling on your roof or a fire from a lightning strike.
 Termite infestations don't qualify because insurers classify them as a gradual, preventable maintenance issue.
-In other words, the damage didn't happen overnight — it built up over months or years while the infestation went undetected or unaddressed.
+In other words, the damage didn't happen overnight.
+It built up over months or years while the infestation went undetected or unaddressed.

 The "Maintenance Exclusion" in Plain English